tim-minter/wordpress-on-ibm-cloud/on-virtual-private-cloud-infrastructure.md

 ```
 kubectl get svc ingress-nginx-ingress-controller
 ```
 13. Configure the DNS for your domain name by adding a CNAME record pointing to the address obtained above (eg abc123-eu-gb.lb.appdomain.cloud).
-This may take a few minutes or a few hours to take effect
+This may take a few minutes or a few hours to take effect (up to 24 hours).

 14. Add the cert-manager repository, create a namespace and create CRDs.
 New versions are released al the time so it's worth checking for the latest version.
 Go to https://github.com/jetstack/cert-manager and look at the "Releases" section on the right hand side of the page.
 The instruction below assumes v1.3.1 is the latest version.
 ```